 A. Yes, but… you must be sure that you will not want more than

 the period that is less than 12 months.
-It is no longer possible to apply for
+You cannot apply for additional time

 Q. May I obtain 12 months of OPT after each degree?